 LWTG sponsors a variety of professional speakers and fun family events throughout the school year.
 Some of these events include the Pumpkin Patch, Puppet Show, Pajama Night Concert, Spring Carnival and annual Family Picnic.

-LWTG admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities of the school.
-It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, fee waiver and other school-administered programs.
+LWTG admits students of any race, color, gender expression, national and ethnic origin to all the rights, privileges, programs and activities of the school.
+It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, fee waiver, and other school-administered programs.

 LWTG serves parents of children between the ages of 6 and 48 months.
 We provide parents and toddlers with a semi-structured classroom environment to experience social and creative activities together.
 We also have classes for siblings and families.
 Visit our Classes page for more information.